deeffest/DEEF-Lite-Image-Viewer/README.md

 ## DEEF Lite Image Viewer

-**Simple application for viewing image files on your Windows PC, written in PyQt5 and its QPixmap.**
+**Simple application for viewing image files on your Windows PC, written in PyQt5 and its QGraphicsView.**

 ## Screenshots: